 Improving Quality of Health Care for Older Adults

-In 2000, RAND Health researchers released the first set of quality measures specifically developed for the vulnerable elderly—those most likely to die or become severely disabled in the next two years (see chart Who Are the Vulnerable Elderly? in Research Brief 9051).
+In 2000, RAND Health Care researchers released the first set of quality measures specifically developed for the vulnerable elderly—those most likely to die or become severely disabled in the next two years (see chart Who Are the Vulnerable Elderly? in Research Brief 9051).
 The Assessing Care of Vulnerable Elderly (ACOVE) indicators reflect the most comprehensive examination ever conducted of the quality of medical care provided to vulnerable older Americans (see chart What Does a Quality Indicator Look Like? in Research Brief 9051).

 The Assessing Care of Vulnerable Elders (ACOVE) quality indicator measurement set responds to the dearth of measurement tools aimed at the medical care received by older patients.
 While there has been an explosion in attention to quality and quality measurement over the past decade, few measures focused on the particular care needs of older persons, who use a disproportionate amount of medical care and are particularly susceptible to the adverse effects of substandard care.
 Measuring medical care for ill older patients is complex because they tend to have multiple medical conditions and they demonstrate substantial variation in preferences.
 Thus, ACOVE measures aim to comprehensively evaluate the medical care provided to older persons with illness living in the community who are at increased risk of decline.